Return to Home Page

 Peening is also used to reshape the edge of the blade after filing out the cracks or chips that can occur if blade meets a stone, tree stump or other obstacle.

-I stock three kinds of peening equipment, but advise that beginners get either the bar peen anvil, or the peening jig.
-The hammer and flat anvil system is trickier, but is useful for repairing chipped or cracked blades.
+I stock four kinds of peening equipment, but advise that beginners get either the peening jig, bar peen anvil or the table anvil.
+These can all be bought as part of the scythe sets, described further down the page.
+The hammer and flat anvil system is trickier, but some people like it and it is useful for repairing chipped or cracked blades.

 Bar Peen Anvil

-I stock Picard bar peen Anvils from Germany and also sometimes have cheaper ones from Eastern Europe.
-This system involves placing the edge of the blade upside down on the anvil, and tapping it with an ordinary carpenter's hammer, of 16 to 20 oz.
+I stock Picard bar peen Anvils from Germany (above right) and also sometimes have cheaper ones from Eastern Europe.
+This system involves placing the edge of the blade upside down on the anvil, and tapping it with an ordinary carpenter's hammer, of 16 to 20 oz, with a well polished head.
 Most people find this an easier method than the flat anvil system described below, because it is easier to determine exactly where you are hitting.
-It is also cheaper because you normally only have to buy the anvil, not the special hammer.
-I don't advise beginner's to start with this system unless they are confident at using hand tools generally, or else have someone to teach them.
+However it is still not easy.
+I don't advise beginners to start with this system unless they are fully confident of their ability with hand tools generally, or else have someone to teach them.

 Fux Table Anvil

 This is a bar peen anvil recently developed by the peening geeks in Schröckenfux's research department.
 Don't be influenced by the poor quality photo, this is the Rolls Royce of peening anvils, made of very high quality steel.
 It comes with two removable guides: a table which helps position the blade vertically, and a side plate which helps position it laterally.
-This is the anvil I prefer to use myself, though I don't bother with the table.
+This is the anvil I prefer to use myself, though I don't bother with the table and back plate.
+It is the easiest of the freehand peening methods to use, but it is still difficult for novices, so again: I don't advise beginners to start with this system unless they are fully confident of their ability with hand tools generally, or else have someone to teach them.
 The only drawback is that it is expensive.
 I recommend this anvil for groups and organizations, especially if the anvil might be used by people of differing levels of competence; or for people who want the best and for whom price is not an issue.

 HONING EQUIPMENT